Welcome to the Henry M. Jackson School of International Studies!

 For more information on the Husky Card and what it can do for you, see here.

 All matriculated UW Seattle campus students, all students living in UW Seattle campus residence halls, and all students living in single-student apartments are required to provide proof of measles immunity.
 Students will not be allowed to register for any classes until they have satisfied the UW Measles Requirement.
 Hall Health Center oversees this program for the Registrar, and instructions on how to fulfill this requirement and register with Hall Health can be found at the center’s website.

 Hall Health Center is an on-campus outpatient clinic offering care to UW students, employees, and the general public.
 Hall Health accepts the International Student Health Insurance Plan (ISHIP) for International Students, as well as the Graduate Appointee Insurance Program for eligible academic student employees.
 Hall Health offers more information on health insurance coverage requirements at their website.
 See a campus map of Hall Health Center here.

 To graduate from the Jackson School, you will need to fulfill the requirements of both your degree program and the University of Washington Graduate School.
 These requirements include taking and passing certain core courses, taking a minimum number of credits, and more.

 Each graduate program in the Jackson School produces a handbook with course offerings for each quarter, listing relevant courses offered by both the Jackson School and other departments.

-- Handbooks for Jackson School MAIS programs
+- Handbooks for Jackson School can be found on program websites

 - Handbook for Jackon School Ph.D program